balouf/balouf.github.io/docs/about_me.md

 * [My Github](https://github.com/balouf).

-## Short bio
+## Short third-person bio

 Fabien Mathieu is the research leader at Swapcard where he works with his team focusing on diverse topics from explainable recommendations to matching algorithms.

-Prior to Swapcard, he went back and forth between the industry and the academic worlds, working for Orange, Inria, and Bell Labs.
+Prior to Swapcard, he moved between industry and academia, working for Orange, Inria, and Bell Labs.

-Former student from the École Normale Supérieure, he holds a Ph.D. in Computer Science, wrote more than 100 research papers, and supervised many PhD students.
+A former student of the École Normale Supérieure, he holds a Ph.D. in Computer Science, has published more than 100 research papers, and has supervised many Ph.D. students.

 ## FAQ